mallahdiv/kuriosity_moodle/README.md

 # Kuriosity
 <img src="https://github.com/cadenhong/kuriosity_moodle/blob/main/documentations/kuriosity-logo.png">

-## Application
+### What's a Moodle?
 [Moodle](https://moodle.org) is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments

-### What's a Moodle?
-Moodle is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments

 ### What is Kuriosity?
 - Kuriosity is our vision for a version 3.0 of the Kura Labs LMS